openstack/api-site/firstapp/source/orchestration.rst

 `HOT templating language <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_, and takes you through some common OpenStack Orchestration calls.

-In previous sections, you used your SDK to programatically interact with OpenStack.
+In previous sections, you used your SDK to programmatically interact with OpenStack.
 In this section, you use the 'heat' command-line client to access the Orchestration API directly through template files.